 Having a boss or supervisor with an addiction can make for a chaotic or toxic work environment.
-Addiction can cause erratic behaviors and unpredictability in the individual, which may fuel heightened anxiety and stress in the people around them.
+Alcoholism and other forms of addiction can cause erratic behaviors and unpredictability in the individual, which may fuel heightened anxiety and stress in the people around them.
+Having a potentially alcoholic boss can negatively impact your job.
 A 2019 study published in the Journal of Studies on Alcohol and Drugs estimates that around 53 million adults are negatively impacted by someone else’s addiction.
 This impact may come in the form of:

 - Physical aggression